 - Distinguishing the analytical and relational capabilities and impacts of mixed-method decision support interventions.

-- Assessment of the state-of-the-art knowledge of behavioural studies within a decision-supported environment (1989-2018 period).
+- Assessment of the state-of-the-art knowledge of behavioural studies within a decision-supported environment (1989 to 2018).

 - Associate Editor, Group Decision and Negotiation